Mere Correspondence

 Founding Correspondent

-The first 100 subscribers receive a handwritten note from Tim and a numbered first-edition card.
-Same price — just be early.
+The first 100 subscribers receive a personal note from Tim and a numbered first-edition card.
+Same price.
+Just be early.

 Give as a Gift